Jay Berwanger: After college

 In 1936, Berwanger was the first player ever drafted into the National Football League in its inaugural 1936 NFL draft.
 The Philadelphia Eagles selected him, but did not think they would be able to meet his reported salary demands of $1,000 per game.
-They traded his negotiating rights to the Chicago Bears for tackle Art Buss.
+They traded his negotiating rights to the Chicago Bears for offensive tackle Art Buss.

 Berwanger initially chose not to sign with the Bears in part to preserve his amateur status so that he could compete for a spot on the U.S. team for the 1936 Summer Olympics in the decathlon.